Dual-Mode Wireless Devices for Adaptive Pull and Push-Based Communication: Abstract

 \section{Abstract}

 This paper introduces a dual-mode communication framework for wireless devices that integrates query-driven (pull) and event-driven (push) transmissions within a unified time-frame structure.
 Devices typically respond to information requests in pull mode, but if an anomaly is detected, they preempt the regular response to report the critical condition.
 Additionally, push-based communication is used to proactively send critical data without waiting for a request.
 This adaptive approach ensures timely, context-aware, and efficient data delivery across different network conditions.
 To achieve high energy efficiency, we incorporate a wake-up radio mechanism and we design a tailored medium access control (MAC) protocol that supports data traffic belonging to the different communication classes.
 A comprehensive system-level analysis is conducted, accounting for the wake-up control operation and evaluating three key performance metrics: the success probability of anomaly reports (push traffic), the success probability of query responses (pull traffic) and the total energy consumption.
-Numerical results characterize the system's behavior and highlight the inherent trade-off in success probabilities between push- and pull-based traffic as a function of allocated communication resources.
-Our analysis demonstrates that the proposed approach reduces energy consumption by up to 30\% compared to a traditional approach, while maintaining reliable support for both communication paradigms.
+Numerical results characterize the system's behavior and highlight the inherent trade-off between push and pull success probabilities as a function of allocated communication resources.
+Our analysis demonstrates that the proposed approach achieves up to a 42\% reduction in energy consumption per served packet compared to traditional approaches, while maintaining reliable support for both communication paradigms.